eoap/quickwin-inline-code/README.md

 * `> workflow.cwl`: This part of the command redirects the modified output to a new file named `workflow.cwl`.

-## Running the CWL Application Package
+## Run the CWL Application Package

 The new `workflow.cwl` can be executed with: